HillsMakan/sydneyhillsmakan/src/content/page/about.md

 ---
-title: '🍜 About Sydney Hills Makan (Foodie) Group 🌏'
+title: '🍜 About Hills Makan Group (International) 🌏'
-description: Indulge in the world of flavors with SHMG – where culinary delights meet community spirit! 🍲 "Makan" meaning "Eat" in Malaysian & Singaporean Malay and Indonesian language.
+description: Indulge in the world of flavors with Hills Makan Group – where culinary delights meet community spirit! 🍲 "Makan" meaning "Eat" in Malaysian & Singaporean Malay and Indonesian language.
-image: ../../assets/site/banner.jpg
+image: ../../assets/site/HMGmembercard01.jpg
 ---

-SHMG is a vibrant and diverse community brought together by our shared love for food and culture.
+Hills Makan Group (International) is a vibrant and diverse community brought together by our shared love for food and culture.
 So, anyone and everyone are welcome to join.
 Our group celebrates the beauty of diversity through a variety of cuisines.
 From tantalizing street food to gourmet delights, mouthwatering Asian street food to classic European dishes, there's always something new to savor.

 ## 🎁 Members' Exclusive Benefits